Free Shipping on orders over $3,000.

 G-shaped kitchen layouts offer unparalleled work, storage, and entertainment space, but this complex floor plan might not be for everyone.
 Before you start designing your new kitchen, it’s important to know the advantages and disadvantages of G-shaped kitchens.

-Pros of G-shaped Kitchens
+Pros of G-Shaped Kitchens

 If you’re a serious home chef or dedicated host or hostess, you might be drawn to a G-shaped layout.
 The benefits of G-shaped kitchen layouts include: